Jen and Sarah Hart seemed like they had it all, which is exactly what Jen wanted her Facebook followers to believe.

-What really happened next that lead up to the horrifying discovery of their flipped car on March 26 hundreds of miles away from their home, no one knows…not even the police.
+What happened next that lead up to the horrifying discovery of their flipped car on March 26 hundreds of miles away from their home?
+No one knows…not even the police.

-"I can fairly say that several of the questions that have been asked today [will] never be answered," Mendocino County, California, Sheriff Tom Allman told reporters in March.
+"I can fairly say that several of the questions that have been asked today [will] never be answered," Mendocino County, California, Sheriff Tom Allman told reporters.
 "It was un-witnessed.
 We don't know what happened."